 d.
 Cartooning & Shipment:

-After the garment’s packing cartooning is done for reducing the damage to the garments.
-Every garment needs a cartoon by maintaining buyers’ instructions.
+After the garment’s packing, cartooning is done to reduce the damage to the garments.
+Every garment needs a cartoon to maintain buyers’ instructions.
 And then shipment starts.
 Most of the garment’s shipment is sent by the seaport to the buyer.
+In this way, the manufacturing process of the textile industry is completed.

 Conclusion:

-Today, regular textile manufacturing in the USA is changing.
+Today, regular textile processing steps are changing.
 Technical Textiles and recycling fibers practices will replace our regular textile industry.
+Hope you get everything to abut manufacturing process of textile industry.

 That’s much for today.
 Stay with us for Textile Details.
 We are going to write a blog for every individual portion to get a better idea of the stages in the textile manufacturing process.